COVID-19 remains a public health threat. Mandatory measures are in effect provincewide.

 Legislation

-Section 13 of the Subdivision and Development Regulation (AR 43/2002) under the Municipal Government Act defines the setback distance required from a development for a residence, school, hospital, or food establishment to an operating landfill, non-operating landfill, waste storage site and hazardous waste management facilities.
+Section 17 of the Matters related to Subdivision and Development Regulation (AR 84/2022) under the Municipal Government Act defines the setback distance required from a development for a residence, school, hospital, or food establishment to an operating landfill, non-operating landfill, waste storage site and hazardous waste management facilities.

 Variances

 The current regulation lists minimum setback distances and the requirements for various types of developments that can encroach or be encroached upon.
-The development authority (or Municipality) can request consent for a setback variance from Alberta Environment and Parks if the municipality first agrees that the development is suitable.
+The development authority (or Municipality) can review a request for a setback variance if the development is suitable.

 Water wells